inem/tequila/README.markdown

 ### Labels ###

 Label can be defined via expression (=> label) which can be added everywhere where it makes sense.
 It means that you can add label to such elements as :code, +association, etc.. and can not add label to :except declaration and :gluening object.
-Some functionality of these features are covered by standart Rails to_json method and some aren't.
-For instance, if you bind alias 'animals' to assoication 'pets' it will automatically leads to bound 'animal' label to each Pet model below such declaration (see [example](http://gist.github.com/173255/))
+Some functionality of these features are covered by standard Rails to_json method and some aren't.
+For instance, if you bind alias 'animals' to association 'pets' it will automatically leads to bound 'animal' label to each Pet model below such declaration (see [example](http://gist.github.com/173255/))

 ### Call methods with params ###